 Whether you scored poorly on your first attempt or you’re simply trying to hedge your bets, students often ask, "is it bad to take the LSAT more than once?"

-Due to the difficulty of the LSAT, law schools generally understand that students may not receive their ideal score the first time around.
-As a rule, schools look for score improvements overall, and do not necessarily view multiple LSAT attempts as a negative factor for your application.
+As a rule of thumb, law schools generally look for score improvements overall, and do not necessarily view multiple LSAT attempts as a negative factor for your application.
 However, an exception to this general rule would be any major score discrepancies in the past five years.
 We explain further below.

 Taking a standardized assessment of this magnitude is a lot of work, requiring hours of study and preparation.
 Fortunately, the LSAT can be taken multiple times, which provides students with some sense of relief.